-How to Identify Your Potential Customers?
-2024 Research Report
+Benchmark: How to Identify Potential Customers?

 how saas companies understand potential customers

 Hello folks!
-We’re excited to show you the research report we’ve been working on for the past few months to understand how companies know if a new user is a potential customer.
+We’re excited to show you the research report we’ve been working on for the past few months to understand how companies identify if a new user is a potential customer.
 We’ve run a survey and reached out to a range of SaaS companies to ask the big questions: “How to identify potential customers?
 What data do they consider?
 Which tools do they use?
 And what obstacles do they face in the process?”

 SaaS companies that participated in the research.